learn-co-curriculum/git-basics-readme/README.md

  create mode 100644 README.md
 ```

-Git tells us that it created a new version of our code, represented by the
+We can see that `git` has created a new version of our code, represented by the
-esoteric SHA `e55477d` (the identification system that Git uses to keep track
+_SHA_ `e55477d` (the identification system that Git uses to keep track
 of versions).
 The commit changed 1 file.
-Now, if you type `git status` ask to
+Now, if we type `git status` ask to
-see the status of our project, with no other changes to any files, you'll see
+see the status of our project, with no other changes to any files, we'll see
 that it is at a "Clean State", and there is nothing to commit and no new changes.

 ```
 my-git-project $ git status